Arthur M. Sackler

-Arthur Mitchell Sackler (August 22, 1913 – May 26, 1987) was an American psychiatrist and marketer of pharmaceuticals whose fortune originated in medical advertising and trade publications.
-He was also a philanthropist and art collector.
-He was one of the three patriarchs of the controversial Sackler family pharmaceutical dynasty.
+Arthur Mitchell Sackler (August 22, 1913 – May 26, 1987) was an American psychiatrist and marketer of pharmaceuticals whose fortune originated in medical advertising, profits from drug sales, and trade publications.
+He was also an art collector.
+He was one of the three patriarchs of the controversial Sackler family.

 Sackler amassed the largest personal Chinese art collection in the world, which he donated to the Smithsonian.
 He provided the funds needed to build numerous art galleries and schools of medicine.
 Sackler's estate was estimated at 140 million.

 Since his death, Sackler's reputation has been tarnished due to his company Purdue Pharma's central role in the opioid crisis.
 Many of the museums and galleries that Sackler donated to have distanced themselves from him and his family in the wake of the opioid crisis and the Sackler family's resulting reputational fall.
 On December 9, 2021, the Metropolitan Museum of Art in New York City officially removed the Sackler family name from galleries which had been named after them.

 Early life and education

-Born in Brooklyn to Isaac and Sophie (née Greenberg) Sackler, Jewish grocers who came to New York from Ukraine and Poland before World War I, Sackler was the eldest of three sons.
+Arthur Sackler was born Abraham Sackler in Brooklyn, New York, to Isaac and Sophie (née Greenberg) Sackler.
+He was the eldest of three sons.
+His parents were Jewish grocers who came to New York from Galicia, then in Austria-Hungary, and now split between Ukraine and Poland.
 Sackler graduated from Erasmus Hall High School.
 In The New Yorker, Patrick Radden Keefe called him a polymath for his varied interests.
 He attended New York University School of Medicine and graduated with an M.D.
 Sackler paid his tuition by working as a copywriter in 1942 at William Douglas McAdams, an ad agency specializing in medicine, a company that he would buy in 1947 and revolutionize.
 He also studied sculpture at the Educational Alliance and art history classes at Cooper Union.